 2) Buccal groove is curved distally.

 3) A faint secondary groove extends mesially from the buccal groove.
-4) Secondary groove is slightly more pronounced.

 5) Secondary groove is stronger and can be easily seen.